Recipe Overview

 Instructions

 - Rinse beans and sort for foreign objects.
-Pour beans into a bowl or pan, cover with water, and soak overnight (for at least 8 hours).1 bag (20 ounces) 15 bean soup mix, seasoning packet removed
+Pour beans into a bowl or pan, cover with water, and soak overnight (for at least 8 hours).1 bag (20 oz.)
+15 bean soup mix, seasoning packet removed

 - Drain water from beans and rinse again.